Bosideng: Products

 To further optimize its product mix and increase profitability, the group has adopted a "non-seasonal product" development strategy.
 Currently, the non-down clothing products of the Group include Bosideng MAN, BOSIDENG RICCI lady's wears casual wear and D.D.
+Cat kids wear, VETALLO high-class menswear, and the franchise project of ROCAWEAR in the Greater China region.

+Expansion

-Cat kids wear, VETALLO high-class menswear and the franchise project of ROCAWEAR in the greater China region.
-The Bosideng menswear business developed rapidly and has already set up 979 retail outlets throughout China, while the franchise project of ROCAWEAR in the greater China region has opened 7 consignment counters in major cities including Beijing, Shanghai and Hangzhou.
-Apart from investing in the continuous development of the above non-down clothing businesses, the group is actively exploring opportunities to merge and acquire non-down clothing brands with high development potential and good reputation in order to further increase the proportion of non-down clothing business in total sales.
+The Bosideng menswear business developed rapidly and has already set up 979 retail outlets throughout China, while the franchise project of ROCAWEAR in the greater China region has opened 7 consignment counters in major cities including Beijing, Shanghai, and Hangzhou.
+Apart from investing in the continuous development of the above non-down clothing businesses, the group is actively exploring opportunities to merge and acquire non-down clothing brands with high development potential and a good reputation in order to further increase the proportion of non-down clothing businesses in total sales.

+Beyond China

+In 2017, the brand began to think global, starting to show their designs at international fashion weeks, including New York, Milan and London.
+In 2024, the company invested in Canadian outdoor brand Moose Knuckles, buying a 30% stake in the company.
+In July of that year, the company showed their "Fusion" collection in Paris.

+In May 2025, the company gained attention when Bloomberg erroneously reported the company's market cap to be worth more than $6,000 trillion USD, valuing it as the world's most valuable company.